 Schartau: Furthermore, agility requires the joy of experimentation and the courage to make mistakes.
 In this regard, countries like the USA or the Netherlands are way ahead of us.

 Petersson: The topic has been on the agenda for about two years and is reflected above all in our innovation initiative in the area of research and development and in our digital strategy.
-Background: Digitization increases complexity and changes our environment so heavily and continuously that we need to adapt our work practices in order to remain innovative and competitive.
+Background: Digitisation increases complexity and changes our environment so heavily and continuously that we need to adapt our work practices in order to remain innovative and competitive.
 It’s not just about using new methods, but above all about what attitude, culture and leadership we need for a forward-oriented way of working.
-Explicitly, this may then lead back to very practical issues: new room concepts, new software tools or organizational structures, new roles or models for cooperation.
-Today, much of this is often summarized under the term New Work.
+Explicitly, this may then lead back to very practical issues: new room concepts, new software tools or organisational structures, new roles or models for co-operation.
+Today, much of this is often summarised under the term New Work.

-Schartau: Exactly, the speed increases via digitization, everything is networked.
+Schartau: Exactly, speed increases via digitisation, everything is networked.
 You may notice that small companies can achieve big effects much faster because they are agile.
 As a big company, I must be able to respond to this potential threat.
-From my point of view, tesa faces this challenge openly and consciously.
+From my point of view, tesa is facing this challenge openly and consciously.

 Digital Development Office tesa SE

-Schartau: Thereby, we might even find out that it’s all about optimizing established products or successful processes.
-Thus, I don’t have to tear down anything with an agile setting, since agility is not an end in itself!
+Schartau: Thereby, we might even find that it’s all about optimising established products or successful processes.
+Thus, I don’t have to tear anything down with an agile setting, since agility is not an end in itself!

-Petersson: Yes, we’ve made that experience.
+Petersson: Yes, we’ve had that experience.
 Generally, it’s about quickly achieving measurable progress and learning more.
 Particularly in situations where you can outline the problem quite precisely, but don’t know much about possible solutions.
-Furthermore, we see that, in terms of product innovation or development, closer interaction with customers and better internal cross-functional collaboration are needed.
+Furthermore, we see that in terms of product innovation or development, closer interaction with customers and better internal cross-functional collaboration are needed.
 Agile approaches are ideal for these purposes.